 Not all of us are lucky enough to come across a windfall in our lives – be it lottery winnings, a lot of luck in investing, a huge inheritance, or some other method.
-But just about everyone has thought about (probably in elaborate detail) what we’d do with all the cash if we did.
+But just about everyone has thought about (probably in elaborate detail) what we’d do with all the cash if we were to.

 When it comes down to it, there’s really three types of financial independence:

 1. The ‘I’ve paid off all my bills financial independence’

 This comes with having paid off your mortgage and all other debts.
 You still need a job to cover basic living expenses, but you can pretty much pay them off by working any ole’ minimum wage job or via freelance work here and there.
 You really owe nothing to anyone – not a bad place to be.

 This type of financial independence means that you no longer need to bring in an income through working for others, but you still have to be smart and budget accordingly as to not run out of funds.

 3. The ‘I’d really have to screw this up in order to run out of funds financial indpendence’

 Unless your name is MC Hammer (please don’t hurt him), you’d really really have to try hard to blow through this amount of cash.